 In short, it’s a team relay on mountain bike trails.
 The intent is to have fun racking up as many laps as possible.
 If you’re trying too hard to win, you’re not doing it right.

 Do you need a mountain bike?
 No. But the course is entirely off road and a mountain bike should be your first choice.
 The goal is to have fun so any bike will work.
-Last year we had adults on kid’s bikes, kids on adult bikes, tandems, suburban cruisers, etc.
+In past years we had adults on kid’s bikes, kids on adult bikes, tandems, suburban cruisers, etc.

-The rules are wildly and widely opened from last year so there are no classifications.
+The rules are wildly and widely opened from previous years so there are no classifications.
 We will use handicap penalties to even the field.
 A lap is about 15 minutes, which makes a 4 person team an ideal size.
 Last year we had several 1 person teams, or you could have several people on your team if you feel like sitting around most of the day.

 CLAIMING and HANDICAP RULES: